rduvur/FoodDataAnalysis/README.md

 **Null: Recipes with low calories take the same amount of time to prepare as recipes with high calorie counts.**

-**Alternative: Recipes with low number of calories less time to prepare than high-calorie dishes.**
+**Alternative: Recipes with low number of calories take less time to prepare than high-calorie dishes.**

-We will use the clean data fram to conduct our test.
+We will use the clean data frame to conduct our test.

 is_low_cal: True if the dish has fewer than 400 calories.
 False if otherwise.